-Report for: Audit Committee
+Report for: Cabinet

-Date of meeting: 8 February 2017
+Date of meeting: 14 February 2017

-PART: 1
+Part: 1

 If Part II, reason:

-Title of report: Appointment of Auditors 2018 and beyond Contact: Cllr Graeme Elliot, Portfolio Holder for Finance & Resources James Deane, Corporate Director (Finance & Operations) Purpose of report: To seek Committee's opinions on the appointment of the Council's external auditors for financial year 2018/19 and beyond.
-Recommendations That Committee approve the recommendation for the Council to opt into the PSAA procurement arrangement for the appointment of the Council's next auditors Corporate objectives: Modern and Efficient Council Implications: Financial Contained within the body of the report.
-'Value For Money Implications' Value for Money Contained within the body of the report.
-Risk Implications Contained within the body of the report.
-Equalities Implications None Health And Safety Implications There are no health and safety implications
+Title of report: Appointment of Auditors 2018 and beyond Contact: Cllr Graeme Elliot, Portfolio Holder for Finance & Resources James Deane, Corporate Director (Finance & Operations) Purpose of report: To provide details of the options available to the Council on appointing its own external auditors for the audit of the 2018/19 accounts and beyond.
+Recommendations It is recommended that Cabinet recommend Council approve the Council's opting into the Public Sector Audit Appointment's Sector Led Body for the appointment of the Council's external auditors for the audit of the 2018/19 accounts and beyond Corporate objectives: Modern and efficient council Implications: Financial & Value for Money 'Value For Money Implications' Contained within the body of the report Risk Implications Contained within the body of the report Equalities Implications Not applicable Health And Safety Implications Not applicable Monitoring Officer/S.151 Monitoring Officer: Officer Comments No comments to add to the report.
+S.151 Officer: This is a S151 Officer report.
+Consultees: Audit Committee Background papers: None Abbreviations LGA - Local Government Association PSAA - Public Sector Audit Appointments SLB - Sector Led Body